 While gum recession comes with many downsides, you will only benefit from a gum graft.
 Whether you're insecure about your gummy smile or are looking to ward off decay and inflammation, a gingival graft-and proper oral hygiene-will make your troubles disappear.

 Gum grafting is an incredibly safe procedure with a high rate of success and satisfaction.
 For gums that have receded beyond the point of no return, it remains the best option to improve dental health.
+When gums are healthy, your teeth have the supportive foundation they need to remain healthy as well.

 A gum graft offers numerous benefits, including: